 Streaming may steadily be replacing good old-fashioned cables as a means of watching PC-based media on our TVs, but there’s still something to be said for the directness of using an HDMI cable.
 The quality of data transmission is flawless, and it’s definitely the better option if your PC is in the same room as your TV.

-But there’s a good chance you’ll encounter problems with overscanning, which is when the edges of the desktop extend beyond the edges of the TV, and you can’t see everything you want.
+But there’s a good chance you’ll encounter problems with overscanning, which is when the monitor or TV cuts off the edges of your desktop.
 The opposite problem is underscan, where the image is too small for the screen.

 This tendency of TVs is a relic from the olden days of CRT TVs, but thankfully, it can be fixed using a number of methods we have for you here.